Affiliate links on Android Authority may earn us a commission. Learn more.

 Today, Google released a stable version of Android 11.
 We’ve seen several developer previews and betas since February, but today marks the official rollout of the final product.

-With this first beta, we’re starting to get a concrete idea of what Android 11 will look and feel like.
+With the stable version of the operating system on our phones, we know exactly what Android 11 looks and feels like.
 Unfortunately, if you were looking forward to a drastic overhaul that would operate in completely different ways as compared to other versions of Android, you’re going to be very disappointed.